andreiavrammsd/polymap/README.md

 Polymorphic map container.

-A recursive map with infinite levels and multiple types for keys and values.
+A recursive map that can have any shape and can hold any type for keys and values.

 ## Requirements